by Nancy Armitage

 Menu Ephemera collection

-In conclusion, if we are going to give Mrs. Arabella D. Huntington credit for her contribution to the Huntington Library – it needs to be stated on the plaques next to the art (Paintings & Sculpture) for all the world to see.
-It might take 5-10 years to collect all Mrs. Huntington’s information: receipts, invoices about her amazing purchases.
+In conclusion, if we are going to give Mrs. Arabella D. Huntington credit for her contributions to the Huntington Library – it needs to be stated on the plaques next to the art (Paintings & Sculpture) for all the world to see.
+It might take 5-10 years to collect all Mrs. Arabella D. Huntington’s art purchases information: receipts, invoices about her amazing purchases, stories.
 But it really should be done, I think this process would be so worth the effort.

-Idea: All Mrs. Arabella D. Huntington Papers at other museums & libraries – original piece or copied, sent, & stored at the Huntington Library, San Marino, CA
+Idea: All Mrs. Arabella D. Huntington Papers at other museums & libraries – original pieces or copied, sent, & stored at the Huntington Library, San Marino, CA

-Also, in my opinion, all of Mrs. Arabella D. Huntington’s Papers (letters, correspondences, invoices, receipts, photographs, photos of Arabella, copy of portrait paintings) all should be at the Huntington Library!
-So many museums across America hold Mrs. Arabella Huntington’s items: Mariners Museum -Newport News, VA, Metropolitan Mus. of Art- NYC, Hispanic Society- NYC, SF Museum of Art- SF, Syracuse University-NY, Yale University, even The Louvre Museum in Paris, (had a sweet little girl painting offering cherries that once belonged to Mrs. Arabella Huntington, & so many more museums.
+Also, in my opinion, all of Mrs. Arabella D. Huntington’s Papers (letters, correspondences, invoices, receipts, photographs of te Huntington family, menus, photos of Arabella, copy of portrait paintings) all should be at the Huntington Library in San Marino, CA!
+So many museums across America hold Mrs. Arabella D. Huntington’s items: Mariners Museum -Newport New-s, VA, Metropolitan Museum of Art- NYC, Hispanic Society of America – NYC NY, Smithsonian Washington DC, San Francisco Museum of Art- SF CA, Syracuse University-NY, Yale University, even The Louvre Museum in Paris, (had a sweet little girl painting offering cherries that once belonged to Mrs. Arabella Huntington (SMR), & so many more museums.

 Idea: New curator to collect Mrs. Arabella D. Huntington’s personal items: